- Posts by Hillary HughesPrincipal

-Hillary Hughes is a business, technology, sports & entertainment and food & beverage attorney.
-She represents sports & entertainment talent, entrepreneurs, start-up businesses and established brands as well as angel ...
+Hillary Hughes is a business, food & beverage and CPG, sports & entertainment, fashion & apparel and technology attorney.
+She represents sports & entertainment talent, entrepreneurs, start-up businesses and established brands ...

 Back in the olden days of last year, there was no particular reason for entertainment industry players to be particularly interested in the actual administration of the Internet, unless they were just curious.
 Now, it benefits every brand owner to understand and pay attention to the basics of how new domain names come into being, who selects them and how they become public.